-There is a small, but growing market for organic food in Argentina.
-This trend is most pronounced among high-income consumers, and some consumers of organic fruits and vegetables are vegetarians.
+There is a small but growing market for organic food in Argentina.
+This trend is most pronounced among highincome consumers, and some consumers of organic fruits and vegetables are vegetarians.

-Plant based is a strong trend, and strongly growing.
-In 2021, Beyond Meat TM made a successful entrance in the Argentine market, opening the door to similar products.
-There are many local vendors of plant-based foods and beverages, but there is still a gap in quality and technology compared to the ones in the US.
-There is still an opportunity for big brands to establish themselves, and there are good prospects for some products that are not yet in the market, such as plant-based cheese (other than mozzarella), yogurts, sausages, etc.
+Plant based products and meat replacements are showing strong growth, especially among young people.
+In 2021, Beyond Meat TM made a successful entrance in the Argentine market, doubling its sales in 2022 as it entered the supermarket segment, and at the same time opening the door to similar products.
+There are many local vendors of plant-based foods and beverages, but there is still a gap in quality and technology compared to similar products in the US.
+There is still an opportunity for new brands to establish themselves, and there are good prospects for some products that are not yet in the market, such as plant-based cheese (other than mozzarella), yogurts, sausages, etc.